If you’re traveling to Morocco with children, make sure you know the entry requirements.

 Visa requirements for visiting Morocco are based on nationality, not age.

-Children are exempt from a visa if one or both parents are Moroccan.
-The child must also be registered in the Moroccan parent's passport.
+Children do not need a visa if one or both of their parents are Moroccan.

-Submitting an eVisa Application for your Child
+Submitting an e-Visa Application for your Child

 The eVisa application process is the same for children and adults, and must be completed online before travel.

 Parents or guardians need to provide accurate and complete information on their child’s application form.
-This includes the child’s passport details and any necessary supporting documents.
+This includes the child’s passport details and any supporting documents.

 Enter your own contact details when filling out the application.
-Your child’s eVisa will be sent to your email address.
+Your child’s e-Visa will be sent to your email address.

 Double-check all details for accuracy before submitting the application and paying the application fee to avoid delays or denials.